Staff Tales from the Trail: the Good, the Bad, and the Funny

-Last July, in preparation for Camp Sunset, we asked our readers to tell us why they loved—or hated—camping.
+Last year, we asked our readers to tell us why they loved—or hated—camping.
 We received a deluge of entries, over 1,300, to be precise.

 This spring, in honor of our camping issue, we asked Sunset staff members to tell us their most memorable camping stories.
 We now present their tales from the trail.